open-keychain/open-keychain/README.md

 5. Fork OpenPGP Keychain and contribute code (the best part ;) )
 6. Open a pull request on Github.
 I will help with occuring problems and merge your changes back into the main project.

-I am happy about every code contribution and appreciate your effort to help us developing OpenPGP Keychain :)
+I am happy about every code contribution and appreciate your effort to help us developing OpenPGP Keychain!

 ## Development